safety-analytics-mapping/bf_projects/README.md

  - This hit a dead end.
 Overarching working hypothesis is that we can take % change between tams and forms and compare to % change between nysdot and nysdot for same years and see if electronic reporting increased reported injuries/crashes.

 ## Driver behavior study
- - Directory:
+ - Directory: E:\RIS\Staff Folders\Bryant\Driver behavior
  - Repo: To-do
  - Tasks
-    - TBD
- - This hit a dead end
+    - Update to fit Rob's asks for the report.